OWASP/AppSec-Israel-2017/Training.md

 **Time:** 9:00am - 5:00pm
 **Location:** [College of Management in Rishon](Location).

+### What is this Training about?

+Application-level attacks have become the typical organization daily routine, with numerous automated attack &
+exploitation engines from anywhere in the globe constantly scanning web sites, web services and external interfaces.
+Ever wondered how it’s done?
+Having dreams of being a professional hacker? or of being able to fortify your
+apps against them?
+Need to fund your beer with bug bounty prizes?

+This crash course trains the participants in the basic toolset, in penetration testing skills and in secure development practices.
+It will cover the methodologies, common toolsets and over 7+ different high impact attack vectors, as well as the
+code-level techniques required to mitigate these attacks.

+#### Goals

+The Training aims to introduce the audience into the field of application-level attacks and white-hat hacking
+methodologies, as well as the equivalent secure coding best-practices, and provide the basic tools, understanding
+and processes required for assessing the security of modern web applications.

+Its aim is to enable trainees get the initial understanding and hands-on skills required to find their path in the appsec field,
+whether as an appsec professional or as a developer of secure, resilient, and robust code.

+---

+#### Schedule
+The Training day will commence at 9:00.
 We will have a lunch break between 12:00-13:30.
 There is an adjacent food court, and several other great restaurants nearby.
 Alternatively, you are welcome to pack your own lunch.
+We are scheduled to complete the training by 17:30.

 Coffee and cold drinks will be provided throughout the day, as well as an afternoon snack break.